 Changes to the scope of the investigation or even the design proposals and construction works might be needed in the light of any unexpected findings.

-A Site investigation Survey should include:
+A Site investigation Survey or Report should include:

-• Susceptibility to groundwater levels and flow.
+- Susceptibility to groundwater levels and flow.

-• Underlying geology, and ground and hydro-geological properties.
+- Underlying geology, and ground and hydro-geological properties.

-• Identification of physical hazards.
+- Identification of physical hazards.

-• Identification of methane and other gases.
+- Identification of methane and other gases.

-• Determining an appropriate design.
+- Determining an appropriate design.

-• Providing soil parameters for design and construction.
+- Providing soil parameters for design and construction.

-Where a site may be affected by contaminants, a combined geotechnical and geo-environmental investigation should be considered and remediation may be necessary.
+Where a site may be affected by contaminants, a combined geotechnical and Geo-Environmental Investigation should be considered and remediation may be necessary.

 It may also be necessary to notify regulatory authorities of findings like contaminants found that had not been previously known about and in relation to waste management and the protection of water quality and resources.